drakkan/sftpgo/README.md

 So if, for example, you want to upgrade from a version before 1.2.x to 2.0.x, you must first install version 1.2.x, update the data provider and finally install the version 2.0.x.
 It is recommended to always install the latest available minor version, ie do not install 1.2.0 if 1.2.2 is available.

 Loading data from a provider independent JSON dump is supported from the previous release branch to the current one too.
-After updating SFTPGo it is advisable to load the old dump and regenerate it from the new version.
+After upgrading SFTPGo it is advisable to regenerate the JSON dump from the new version.

 ## Downgrading